 The prosecution must also show that you exposed your genitals for the purpose of sexual arousal or to offend another person.
 If you did not intend to expose yourself for either of these purposes, we can argue that you lacked the requisite intent to be convicted of this crime.

 - Mistaken identity

 Cases of indecent exposure often arise when the victim does not have a clear vantage point to correctly identify the person who exposed himself/herself.
 We can argue that the victim made a mistake in identifying you as the perpetrator and introduce factual evidence showing that the victim’s perception of what exactly occurred was not reliable under the circumstances.

 Finding an Indecent Exposure Defense Attorney in Los Angeles

-The first and most critical step you must take is to obtain a team of Los Angeles defense lawyers who have experience in indecent exposure cases.
-The Sex Crimes attorneys at Wallin & Klarich have over 30 years of experience in defending clients against indecent exposure charges.
+The first and most critical step you must take is to obtain a team of Los Angeles defense lawyers who have experience defending indecent exposure cases.
+The Sex Crimes attorneys at Wallin & Klarich have over 38 years of experience in defending clients facing indecent exposure charges.
 We have offices in Orange County, Los Angeles, San Diego, Riverside, San Bernardino, Ventura and Victorville.
-Call us today at (877) 466-5245.
-We will get through this together.
+Call us today at (714) 386-7128.
+We will be there when you call